bittremieux/falcon/README.md

 Installation
 ------------

-_falcon_ requires Python 3.8+ and can be installed with pip:
+_falcon_ requires Python 3.8+ and is available on the Linux and OSX platforms.

+You can easily install _falcon_ with pip:

     pip install falcon-ms